Bela Šefer

-He was a forward and he played one match for the Yugoslav national team, named Kingdom of Serbs, Croats and Slovenes at the time.
-It was afriendly match played on 10 February 1924, against Austria, a 1-4 defeat.
+He was a forward and he played one match in the Yugoslavia national team, named Kingdom of Serbs, Croats and Slovenes at the time.
+It was afriendly match played on 10 February 1924, against Austria, a 1–4 defeat.
 That year he was playing with NAK Novi Sad.
 He joined NAK in 1924 coming from NTK Novi Sad.
 In 1929 he was playing with SK Juda Makabi.